halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/server_groups/server_groups.md

 ##### **SSL**

 This option allows users to enable/disable **SSL**.
-It helps to add more operational settings for send information safely and efficiently with the support of SSL Settings.
+It helps to add more operational settings for send information safely and efficiently with the support of **SSL Settings**.

 ##### **View Dashboard**